Skip to main content

 Updated over a week ago

-Why Cash-on-Cash is Important
+Why Cash-on-Cash Return Matters

-Where to Find Your Cash-on-Cash Return
+Where to Find the Cash-on-Cash Return Metric

-How Stessa Calculates Cash-on-Cash
+How Stessa Calculates Cash-on-Cash Return

 Here's the formula Stessa uses to calculate your cash-on-cash return: